 The key to meeting demand in this labor crisis is not as simple as putting any self-driving forklifts on the facility floor.
 The essence of the solution is adaptability and efficiency.
 Choosing the automated technology that is the best able to meet these goals and produce the highest metrics is the key to holding a competitive advantage.

 Over the past few decades, automated machines in facilities have vastly changed.
 Automated Guided Vehicles (AGVs) were once the pinnacle of futuristic, automated technology, using installed magnetic strips to run routes like a train on a railroad track.
-This installation process is lengthy, and required disruptive and expensive infrastructural updates.
+This installation process is lengthy and requires disruptive and expensive infrastructural updates.
 With AMRs, this is not the case.
-Huerta describes the ease of deployment to customers in one brief sentence: “Its an engineer, their laptop, and the robots themselves.”
+Huerta describes the ease of deployment to customers in one brief sentence: “It’s an engineer, their laptop, and the robots themselves.”

 Automation that Scales with Production is Key to Sustained Success

 The intelligence of the vehicles is vastly important, but scalability is a determining factor in successful automation.
 Both the vehicles and the technological capabilities need to scale easily so that the company and fleet can expand without significant growing pains.
 Vecna Robotics’ AMRs can be installed with varying degrees of accompanying automated processes.

 When asked about how comprehensive the automation process is, Huerta says “It’s flexible – It’s meant to be, and it has to be”.
 Vecna Robotics’ technology is designed to grow with the customer.
 “We understand that customers’ situations change.
 It all depends on where you start and where you want to finish.”